 Another reason is that Lua by design is extensible.
 That means it doesn’t provide as many ways to lock down tables as it offers to extend them.
 That doesn’t mean you can’t make things harder to tamper.
 You can set the __newindex and __index functions to block assignment and retrieval.
 In this case, both push and pull methods must use rawset and rawget to bypass them.

 If you have a strong need to enforce data integrity then you should consider using an userdata value.
-These are defined using the C API.
+You can define them using the C API.

 Conclusion